arielgee/Sage-Like/.misc/tasks.md

 * timestamp in file name export (with the word 'export'?)
 * check all resolve/reject that there is a 'return' after them
 * convert getCurrentLocaleDate() to a prototype

-* convert all slGlobals message codes to numbers

 * some loading gif in the tree-view until tree is shown
 * discovery is taking too long: http://feeds.tomercohen.com/tomercohen